marekborowiec/AMAS/README.md

 ## Installation

-You can download this repository zipped (button on the right-hand of the screen) and use `AMAS.py` in the `amas` directory as a stand-alone program or clone it if you have [git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.
+You can download this repository zipped (button on the right-hand side of the screen) and use `AMAS.py` in the `amas` directory as a stand-alone program or clone it if you have [git installed](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.

 To use `AMAS` as a Python package in your programs you can get it with [pip](https://pip.pypa.io/en/latest/installing.html) from the [Python Package Index](https://pypi.python.org/pypi/amas/):
 ```shell